 Tipping.

-Tipping Today: Why It’s Confusing and What to Do About It
+Tipping Today: Why It's Baffling and What to Do About It

-Tipping is one of the trickiest and most confusing parts of modern etiquette.
-Part of the confusion comes from how tipping customs change over time—and vary depending on where you are.
+Tipping is likely the most complex and confusing part of modern etiquette.
+One explanation for the confusion arises from the way tipping practices change over time—and vary by place.

 Tipping vs. Saying "Thank You"

-First and most importantly, tipping doesn’t replace saying “thank you.”
-Both matter.
-A tip is a meaningful way to show appreciation for good service, but treating people with kindness and respect is just as important.
-A generous tip can’t make up for rude behavior.
-Complimenting someone directly—or giving positive feedback to their manager—is another great way to recognize good service.
+First and foremost, tipping is not a substitute for saying "thank you."
+Both are necessary.
+A tip is a pleasant way of showing appreciation for fine service, but being polite and courteous to people is equally necessary.
+A big tip cannot make up for poor manners.
+Complimenting someone face to face—or giving good feedback to their manager—is another great way of showing appreciation for good service.

 How Much Should You Tip?